turingschool/backend-curriculum-site/module2/lessons/feature_testing_in_rspec_for_a_sinatra_app.md

 * A tool used to communicate user needs to software developers.
 * They are used in Agile Development, and it was first introduced in 1998 by proponents of Extreme Programming.
 * They describe what a user needs to do in order to fulfill a function.
+* They are part of our "top-down" design.

 ```txt
 As a user